YY-TMU/DIPAN/README.md

 netMHCpan can only be acquired through the official website and it should be added to the environment variable.
 - [netMHCpan](https://services.healthtech.dtu.dk/services/NetMHCpan-4.0/)

 OptiType relies on Python 2.7.
-Due to compatibility issues with other scripts, it should be manually installed according to the instrument.
+Due to compatibility issues with other scripts, it should be manually installed according to the instruction.
 - [OptiType](https://github.com/FRED-2/OptiType)

 ## DIPAN options